computerwizjared/Capstone/docs/cs140e/assignment-1.md

 I copied the image and ran it on my Pi, and it worked.

 Next, I implemented the UART driver in `os/pi/src/uart.rs`.
+I added code to output if the LED is on or off, and it worked.